Prithviraj Chauhan: Second battle of Tarain

 According to Jawami ul-Hikayat, Muhammad assigned a few men to keep the fires in his camp burning at night, while he marched off in another direction with the rest of his army.
 This gave the Chahamanas an impression that the Ghurid army was still encamped, observing the truce.
 After reaching several miles away, Muhammad formed four divisions, with 10,000 archers each.
 He kept the rest of his army in reserve.
 He ordered the four divisions to launch an attack on the Chahamana camp, and then pretend a retreat.

 At dawn, the four divisions of the Ghurid army attacked the Chahamana camp, while Prithviraj was still asleep.
 After a brief fight, the Ghurid divisions pretended to retreat in accordance with Muhammad's strategy.
 Prithviraj was thus lured into chasing them, and by the afternoon, the Chahamana army was exhausted as a result of this pursuit.
-At this point, Muhammad led his reserve force and attacked the Chahamanas, decisively defeating them.
+At this point, Muhammad led his reserve force of 10,000 mounted archers and attacked the Chahamanas, decisively defeating them.
+Chronicler Juzjani attributed the success of the Ghurid army to the 10,000 mounted archers which eventually overthrow the "infidel host".
+However, scholars like Dashratha Sharma and R.B.
+Singh argue that Ghoris' triumph was more a result of deceitful and treacherous strategies rather than the inherent strength of his forces.
 According to Taj-ul-Maasir, Prithviraj's camp lost 100,000 men (including Govindaraja of Delhi) in this debacle.
 Prithviraj himself tried to escape on a horse, but was pursued and caught near the Sarasvati fort (possibly modern Sirsa).
 Subsequently, Muhammad of Ghor captured Ajmer after killing several thousand defenders, enslaved many more, and destroyed the city's temples.